Step 4: The Bodice

 First a piece of gold-flicked strip.
 Then a piece of glittered gold netting.
 This is placed about 1/4 inch lower than the first strip.

 And there you have it: the complete explanation of my Belle dress!
-(BTW, a post about Belle’s shoes will be coming soon!)
+(BTW, a post about Belle’s shoes can be read here.)